 The construction of any dam produces a reservoir or lake; for the Hoover Dam this is Lake Mead, at which has been created a water recreation area.
 A slow filling process was required to lessen the pressure change on the Dam and to help prevent small earthquakes due to land settlement.

-The Hoover Dam was a ground-breaking engineering project that was to influence the construction of dams and have a major effect on the area up to the present day.
+The Hoover Dam was a ground-breaking engineering project that was to influence the construction of dams and have a major effect on the area.